snowdriftcoop/snowdrift/CONTRIBUTING.md

     ```
 ### Code review

-As a best practice, we want to have adequate code review for every merge before
+As a best practice, we want adequate code review for every merge before it goes
-it goes into the master code.
+into the master code.

-For volunteers interested in helping with code review, please choose to *watch*
+To help with code review, please choose to *watch* the code repository at
-the code repositories (the main repo at [git.snowdrift.coop] and also the
-[GitHub] mirror if you use GitHub).
-Then, you can make general and in-line
+[git.snowdrift.coop] (and perhaps also the [GitHub] mirror if you use GitHub).
+Then, you can make general and in-line comments about new code as it is
-comments about new code as it is committed and before it goes into the master
+committed and before it goes into the master repository.
-repository.

 ### Use of JavaScript